-‘In 2018 my friend Mel and I decided to start Taunton Green Parents [and] the group’s membership exploded: people were just waiting to find others who cared too.
+‘My friend Mel and I decided to start Taunton Green Parents [and] the group’s membership exploded: people were just waiting to find others who cared too.
 Within just a few months we met our MP, found other groups who were working on climate change and together were able to support Taunton council in declaring a climate emergency.’

 Taunton Green Parents

 Climate change will only be addressed effectively by action at every level: international bodies, national and local governments, all the way down to individuals.
 We need to have with us as many voices, talents and experiences as possible: everyone taking action where they are, in their workplaces, schools, communities and constituencies.

 As part of making your plan of action, work with your team to discover how each member of your church or organisation can use their influence in four directions: